 In an article published in Law360, two Hunton Andrews Kurth LLP Partners discuss the passage of the Bipartisan Budget Act of 2018 and its implications for Section 45Q of the Internal Revenue Code.
 Carbon capture and sequestration supporters expect this to significantly boost deployment of carbon capture and storage (CCS) across the US.

 Energy ministers from participating Carbon Sequestration Leadership Forum (CSLF) countries will meet to discuss carbon capture and sequestration (CCS) issues in Abu Dhabi December 3-7.
-Below are some suggestions for a US position heading into the meeting.
-Before listing them, perhaps a bit of background on the CSLF and CCS is in order.
+Included, are some suggestions for a US position heading into the meeting.